SuavisLiu/Alternating-Direction-Implicit-ADI-for-2d-Heat-Equation/README.md

 The main implementation is under the file ADI2.m

-In order to show the error log-log and tables, you also need to download the files related to "error", which are from Randy LeVeque's website.
+In order to show the error log-log plots and tables, you also need to download the files related to "error", which are orignally from Randy LeVeque's website.
 The correspoding textbook is called "Finite Difference Methods for Ordinary and Partial Differential Equations".

 http://faculty.washington.edu/rjl/